 You can increase the intensity by extending the walking distance or increasing the weight of the rucksack or walking faster or going uphill.
-With every step, your back, shoulders, glutes, and legs are trained.
+Your back, shoulders, glutes, and legs are trained with every step.
 Rucking is much more interesting than the boring old treadmill.
 According to GoRuck, the backpackers who made rucking popular, you can burn up to 3 times more calories than normal walking.

 Subscribe to our Newsletter!